-- 51 (1) Subject to the articles, anything sent or supplied by or to the charity under the articles may be sent or supplied in any way in which the Companies Act 2006 provides for documents or information which are authorised or required by any provision of that Act to be sent or supplied by or to the charity. - Subject to the articles, any notice or document to be sent or supplied to a director in connection with the taking of decisions by directors may also be sent or supplied by the means by which that director has asked to be sent or supplied with such notices or documents for the time being. - 52 Any notice to be given to or by any person pursuant to the articles - (1) must be in writing, or - (2) must be given in electronic form - 53 (1) The charity may give any notice to a member either - (a) personally, or - (b) by sending it by post in a prepaid envelope addressed to the member at his or her address; or - (c) by leaving it at the address of the member; or - (d) by giving it in electronic form to the member's address - (2) A member who does not register an address with the charity or who registers only a postal address that is not within the United Kingdom shall not be entitled to receive any notice from the charity - 54 A member present in person at any meeting of the charity shall be deemed to have received notice of the meeting and of the purposes for which it was called. - 55 (1) Proof that an envelope containing a notice was properly addressed, prepaid and posted shall be conclusive evidence that the notice was given - (2) Proof that an electronic form of notice was given shall be conclusive where the company can demonstrate that it was properly addressed and sent, in accordance with section 1147 of the Companies Act 2006 - (3) In accordance with section 1147 of the Companies Act 2006 notice shall be deemed to be given: - (a) 48 hours after the envelope containing it was posted, or - (b) In the case of an electronic form of communication, 48 hours after it was sent.
+- 52 (1) Subject to the articles, anything sent or supplied by or to the charity under the articles may be sent or supplied in any way in which the Companies Act 2006 provides for documents or information which are authorised or required by any provision of that Act to be sent or supplied by or to the charity. - (2) Subject to the articles, any notice or document to be sent or supplied to a director in connection with the taking of decisions by directors may also be sent or supplied by the means by which that director has asked to be sent or supplied with such notices or documents for the time being. - 53 Any notice to be given to or by any person pursuant to the articles: - (1) must be in writing; or - (2) must be given in electronic form. - 54 (1) The charity may give any notice to a member either: - (a) personally; or - (b) by sending it by post in a prepaid envelope addressed to the member at his or her address; or - (c) by leaving it at the address of the member; or - (d) by giving it in electronic form to the member's address. - (e) by placing the notice on a website and providing the person with a notification in writing or in electronic form of the presence of the notice on the website.
+The notification must state that it concerns a notice of a company meeting and must specify the place date and time of the meeting. - (2) A member who does not register an address with the charity or who registers only a postal address that is not within the United Kingdom shall not be entitled to receive any notice from the charity. - A member present in person at any meeting of the charity shall be deemed to have received notice of the meeting and of the purposes for which it was called. - Proof that an envelope containing a notice was properly addressed, prepaid and posted shall be conclusive evidence that the notice was given - (2) Proof that an electronic form of notice was given shall be conclusive where the company can demonstrate that it was properly addressed and sent, in accordance with section 1147 of the Companies Act 2006.

-Article 56 - This provision is about the extent to which the directors should be protected ('indemnified') from liability it reflects changes in the law made by the Companies Act 2006.
-Three options are given for indemnifying directors.
+Article 57: This provision is about the extent to which the directors is culd be protected (in demnified) to an liability.
+It reflects changes in the law made by the Componies Act 2006.
+If the options are given for indemnifying directors.
 It may be helpful to consult your own legal advisers about which approach is best for your charity.

-The options here cater for the needs of most charities.
-The main differences are to do with whether the company wishes to indemnify its directors in individual cases, or whether this protection should be a right to which they are automatically entitled.
-Note that none of these options gives the company the power to grant a blanket indemnity to its directors - they are all limited to what is allowed by law and can only be exercised in the interests of the charity.
+The options here called for the needs of most chartlet.
+The main differences are to do wit invited or the company wishes to index into its directors in individual cases, or whether this protection should be a right to which they are automatically cut field.
+Note that no le of these options gives the company the power to grant a blanket indemnity to its directors in they are all imitted to what is allowed by law and can only be exercised in the inigenests of the charity.

-After considering the bullet points below, choose one option and delete the others
+After considering the bullet points below, choose one uption and celete the others